mosesmakola/mosesmakola/main/content/_index.md

 ---
 title: "Moses Makola"
 description: "Moses Makola is a Data Science (Statistics) MSc student at the University of Leeds.
-He specializes in ethical machine learning, healthcare analytics, and AI-driven voice technology for African languages."
+He has experience at J.P.
+Morgan and The Alan Turing Institute, and has delivered talks on ethical AI and voice translation at major conferences."
 type: "homepage"
 keywords: ["Moses Makola", "Data Science MSc", "University of Leeds", "Machine Learning", "Ethical AI", "Healthcare AI", "Voice Translation", "UK Black Tech"]
 ---